stridecolossus/jove-blog/blog/part-5-terrain/panama.md

 * Previously array parameters had to be specified as a __single__ instance since JNA mandated that a contiguous block was represented by the __first__ element of an array.

-* The code to populate arrays in Vulkan structures can now properly use streams and collections, rather than the awkward approach JNA forced on the developer, where the array __had__ to be allocated from another instance and then 'filled' element by element.
+* The code to populate arrays in Vulkan structures can now properly use streams and collections, rather than the awkward approach JNA forced on the developer, where the array __had__ to be allocated from a temporary instance and then 'filled' element by element.

 The final change is to refactor the factory method that instantiates the Vulkan library: